samworkzz/email_spam_classifier/README.md

 # email_spam_classifier
-a practice email spam or ham classifier using logistic regression
+an email spam or ham classifier using logistic regression Why logistic regression?
+Because it is best suiatble for binary classification.